-In this book, the term pumping plant refers to the irrigation pump and motor or engine, considered together.
-If you have an older system, your pumping plant may look like Figure 1, Poor, on the discharge side.
-It's a false economy to install undersized valves and fittings.
-You'll only cause greater friction loss and higher pumping costs.
-The next time you rebuild your pump, replace the fittings so your plant looks like Figure 1, Ideal.
+The term pumping plant refers to the irrigation pump and motor or engine, considered together.
+If you have an older system, your pumping plant might look like the Poor setup in Figure 1 below on the discharge side.
+It's a false economy to cut costs by installing smaller valves and fittings since you'll have greater friction loss and higher pumping costs.
+The next time you rebuild your pump, replace fittings so your pumping plant looks like Ideal.